 It's not just about keeping yourself safe on the roads in the dark (although that is extremely important!).
 Pedestrians on shared paths can't see you so please use lights to be a considerate user of campus.

 Lock your bicycle securely - D-Locks available from Security Services

 Make sure you lock your bicycle securely to a solid object, using a solid D-lock, or even better using two locks.
-Decent locks are available to purchase from the Security Window in Whiteknights House for just £14.
+Decent locks are available to purchase from the Security Window in Whiteknights House.
 You can pay online here and then collect.
 See these tips for how to lock your bike most effectively, or this cycle security information from Security Services.

 Access to secure cycle parking compounds